 Committee of the Whole Report

-Report Number: ED2023-035
+Report Number: ED2023-054

-Meeting Date: September 12, 2023
+Meeting Date: November 7, 2023

-Title: Proposed Heritage Designation of 4 May Street,
+Title: Proposed Heritage Designation of 35 Bolton Street,

-Village of Fenelon Falls
+Village of Bobcaygeon (Bank of British North

+America)

-Description: Proposed heritage designation of 4 May Street under Part
+Description: Proposed heritage designation of 35 Bolton Street under

-IV of the Ontario Heritage Act
+Part IV of the Ontario Heritage Act

 Author and Title: Emily Turner, Economic Development Officer - Heritage

 Planning

 Recommendations:

-That Report ED2023-035, Proposed Heritage Designation of 4 May Street, Village of Fenelon Falls (McArthur Livery Stable), be received;
+That Report ED2023-054, Proposed Heritage Designation of 35 Bolton Street, Village of Bobcaygeon (Bank of British North America), be received;

-That the Municipal Heritage Committee's recommendation to designate 4 May Street under Part IV of the Ontario Heritage Act as being of cultural heritage value or interest be endorsed;
+That the Municipal Heritage Committee's recommendation to designate 35 Bolton Street under Part IV of the Ontario Heritage Act as being of cultural heritage value or interest be endorsed;

-That staff be authorized to proceed with the process to designate the subject property under Part IV of the Ontario Heritage Act, including the preparation and circulation of a Notice of Intention to Designate, and preparation of the designating by-law; and
+That staff be authorized to proceed with the process to designate the subject properties under Part IV of the Ontario Heritage Act, including the preparation and circulation of Notices of Intention to Designate, and preparation of the designating bylaws; and

 That this recommendation be brought forward to Council for consideration at the next Regular Council Meeting.

 Department Head:

 Financial/Legal/HR/Other:

 Chief Administrative Officer:

-Background:

-The City of Kawartha Lakes designates properties under Part IV of the Ontario Heritage Act.
+Background: The City of Kawartha Lakes designates properties under Part IV of the Ontario Heritage Act.
 Properties are recommended for designation by their owners, members of the public, local organizations, the Municipal Heritage Committee, Council or staff.
 Properties proposed for designation are reviewed by the Municipal Heritage Committee, as required by subsection 29(2) of the Ontario Heritage Act, and their recommendation is brought forward to Council under the cover of a staff report.

-4 May Street, also known as the McArthur Livery Stable and constructed in 1883, is a historic livery stable located in downtown Fenelon Falls.
-It is unique within Kawartha Lakes as an extant stone livery stable.
+35 Bolton Street, also known as the Bank of British North America, was constructed between 1913 and 1914 and is a rare example of a Romanesque Revival style commercial building in Bobcaygeon.
 The property is currently listed on the City's Heritage Register.
 Although there was initially no intention by staff to designate this building under Part IV of the Ontario Heritage Act, amendments to the Ontario Heritage Act made through Bill 23, More Homes Built Faster Act (2022) now require municipalities to designate listed properties or remove them from the Register within two years of the amendments coming into effect.
 Practically, this means that, in order for municipalities to provide heritage protection to its cultural heritage resources as is required by provincial land use planning policy, they must be designated under Part IV of the Act.
 The amendments came into effect on January 1, 2023.

-4 May Street has been prioritized as a landmark commercial property that supports and contributes to the historic downtown streetscape of Fenelon Falls.
+35 Bolton Street has been prioritized as a commercial building with important historical associations in downtown Bobcaygeon and a landmark building in the community.
 It has a high degree of architectural and historical value in the village.
-This property was identified by the Municipal Heritage Committee as a priority property and was reviewed and evaluated as part of a larger examination of heritage properties in downtown Fenelon Falls as a whole.
+This property was identified by the Municipal Heritage Committee and staff as a priority property.
 Staff have undertaken a site visit to and heritage evaluation report about the property and have determined that the property is eligible for designation under Part IV of the Act.

-At its meeting of August 4, 2023, the Kawartha Lakes Municipal Heritage Committee reviewed the heritage evaluation report for this property and adopted the following resolution:

-KLMHC2023-096 Moved By I. McKechnie Seconded By S. McCormack That Report KLMHC2023-53, Proposed Heritage Designation of 4 May Street, Village of Fenelon Falls, be received;

-That the designation of the properties known municipally as 4 May Street be endorsed; and

-That the recommendation to designate the subject properties be forwarded to Council for approval.
+At its meeting of October 5, 2023, the Kawartha Lakes Municipal Heritage Committee reviewed the heritage evaluation report for this property and adopted the following resolution: KLMHC2023-119 Moved By W. Peel Seconded By J. Hartman That Report KLMHC2023-069, Proposed Heritage Designation of 35 Bolton Street, Village of Bobcaygeon, be received; That the designation of the property known municipally as 35 Bolton Street be endorsed; and That the recommendation to designate the subject property be forwarded to Council for approval.
+Carried This report addresses that direction.

-Carried

-This report addresses that direction.

-Section 29 of the Ontario Heritage Act provides that, upon consultation with its municipal heritage committee, and after serving a Notice of Intention to Designate pursuant to the requirements of the Act, the Council of a municipality may pass a bylaw designating a property within the boundaries of the municipality to be of cultural heritage value or interest if it fulfils the criteria for designation under the Act, as identified in Ontario Regulation 9/06.
-Both staff and the Kawartha Lakes Municipal Heritage Committee are satisfied that the subject property fulfils the criteria for designation set out under Ontario Regulation 9/06.

-Rationale: